Oil soars 10% as the 'largest supply disruption' in history worsens

 On Wednesday, the 32 countries that are members of the IEA agreed to release 400 million barrels of oil.
 That did little to immediately send market prices lower, though.

-The U.S. Energy Dept. said it would release 172 million barrels as part of that overall release, but these would not begin until next week and would take 120 days to complete.
+The U.S. Energy Department said it would release 172 million barrels as part of that overall release but that they would not begin until next week and that they would take 120 days to complete.

 And even then, those reserve supplies would not get to market immediately, Croft said.

-Croft said there is only one solution to the current energy shortage.
+Croft said there is only one solution to the energy shortage.

 AdBlock Detected!